dhellmann/pymotw-3/source/abc/index.rst

 Since :func:`ABCWithConcreteImplementation` is an abstract base class, it is not possible to instantiate it to use it directly.
-Subclasses *must* provide an override for :func:`retrieve_values`, and in this case the concrete class massages the data before returning it at all.
+Subclasses *must* provide an override for :func:`retrieve_values`, and in this case the concrete class sorts the data before returning it.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'abc_concrete_method.py'))